All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Syphilis is most infectious during the primary and secondary stages.
-In 2011, about one-third of over 46,000 new cases of syphilis reported to the Centers for Disease Control and Prevention (CDC) were primary or secondary stage syphilis.
-Seventy-two percent of these cases were among men who have sex with men.
+In 2014, about one-third of over 63,000 new cases of syphilis reported to the Centers for Disease Control and Prevention (CDC) were primary or secondary stage syphilis.
+Eighty-three percent of these cases were among men who have sex with men.

 Syphilis can be treated with antibiotics, preferably penicillin.
 Newly acquired infections can be cured easily; however, longer treatment may be needed for someone who has been infected for more than a year.

 Depending on the stage of disease and test method used, different samples are needed:

 - Most often, blood is drawn from a vein in the arm to test for antibodies.

 - If a syphilis sore is present, a healthcare practitioner may take a scraping from the chancre on the affected area, such as the cervix, penis, anus, or throat.